Are you a parent of a teen who is dating? 20 cute Valentine’s Day date ideas for teenage couples in high school.

 If your teen checks a site like Groupon, they can find discounted tickets to places like indoor rock-climbing gyms.

-What a great opportunity to take a date!
+What a great opportunity to have a date!

 Have you ever heard of a digital scavenger hunt?
 It’s created through an app, and there are several companies to choose from (with over 400 cities represented).